Elizabeth Addo: Kvarnsvedens IK, 2016–2017

-Seattle Reign, 2018
+Seattle Reign and loan to Western Sydney Wanderers, 2018

 Addo had signed a contract to join the Boston Breakers in the NWSL, however the Breakers folded ahead of the 2018 season.
 She was chosen by the Seattle Reign in the Dispersal Draft with the 8th pick.

-Western Sydney Wanderers, 2018 (loan)

 On 11 October 2018, Addo was signed on loan to the Western Sydney Wanderers for the W-League 2018–2019 season.

 Jiangsu Suning

 In April 2019, Chinese Women's Super League side Jiangsu Suning signed her on a 1-year deal after parting ways with Seattle Reign after her contract ended where she joined her former teammate, Tabitha Chawinga at Swedish club Kvarnsvedens.
 Her stay with the club ended faster than it should unfortunately due to the COVID-19 pandemic in 2020.
 Whilst at the club she played 14 matches, scored 5 times and made 10 assists.
 Within that short stint with the club she won 4 trophies, The Chinese Women's Super League, Women's FA Cup, FA Tournament and the Women's Super Cup.
 Addo was a core part of the team that placed 2nd in the maiden AFC Women's Club Championship in her debut season.